lortza/design_patterns/interpreter/usage_notes.md

 # Interpreter Pattern
 Good for interfacing between discreet chunks of code that otherwise have trouble talking to each other.
+The concept uses an AST (Abstract Syntax Tree) to obtain the action you are looking for.

 ## Uses
 Examples: the Ruby language, regular expressions, the Runt library